Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

-In this section, we will describe our algorithm for computing the canonical form of a type-A quiver (\cref{eq:cf_quiver}).
-As we will see, the structure of the algorithm depends on the direction of the maps in the quiver, but there are core components which are the same.
+In this section, we will describe our algorithm for computing the barcode form of a type A quiver representation.
+As we will see, the details of the algorithm depends on the direction of the arrows in the quiver, but there are core components which are the same.

-There are two basic linear algebra operations we need as primitives for the algorithm. \begin{enumerate} \item Triangular factorizations \item Shape commutation results with E-type matrices \end{enumerate} We will first discuss them.
+There are two basic linear algebra operations we need as primitives for the algorithm. \begin{enumerate} \item Triangular factorizations \item Shape commutation results with E-type matrices \end{enumerate} We will first discuss these.
 Next we will consider the algorithm when all the the arrows point in the same direction.
-We will then show how this algorithm can be extended to the case of alternating arrow directions.
+We will then show how this algorithm can be modified to the case of alternating arrow directions.
 Finally we will specify the full general algorithm.